GasserElAzab/ResNet-Model-For-Generalized-Driver-Drowsiness-Detection/README.md

 # Generalized-Driver-Drowsiness-Detection

-There are two available versions for this model, a jupyter notebook for better visualization for each step, and a main file that can be easier for trying differnet architecture.
+Full Technical details about this project can be found in the report as a reseearch paper.
+Technically, there are two available versions for this model, a jupyter notebook for better visualization for each step, and a main file that can be easier for trying differnet architecture.

 The main files two argument:-